-- · Prescription medication forms must be completed and signed by the prescribing physician. - Non-prescription medication forms must be completed and signed by the parent/guardian.
-(The dose may not exceed the package recommendation without a doctor's note). - · All medication must be in the original container. - · Medication is stored in the office where it is not accessible to children. - · Refrigerated medication is stored in the staff refrigerator. - · Required medications will be taken on field trips. - A physician's order stating that a medication must remain in the child's possession at all times must be provided to the school by the parent/guardian. - The school Medical Assistant will administer medication according to physician/parent instructions. - · Medication administration is documented. - The school Medical Assistant will administer an injectable medication such as epinephrine, only in a lifethreatening situation.
-911 will be called immediately. - · Unused medication will be released to parent/guardian only. - Unclaimed medication will be destroyed at the end of the school year.
+- Medication should be administered during school hours only when an alternative solution does not exist. - Prescription medication forms must be completed and signed by the prescribing physician as well as the parent/guardian. - Non-prescription medication forms for Over the Counter (OTC) medications must be completed and signed by the parent/guardian.
+Please see note on OTC medications at school. - · All medication must be in the original container and include the following: - · Name of Student - Name of Medication - · Prescribing physician (if applicable) - Dose - Frequency of administration - Route of administration - Date of prescription - Expiration date - Medication is stored in the health office where it is not accessible to students. - Emergency medications will be kept unlocked in the health office and other locations as necessary during the school day. - Students may only keep medications on their person if there is a physician's order stating that a medication must remain in the child's possession at all times.
+This order must be provided to the school by the parent/guardian. - · Students should never take a medication that the school is not aware of. - Refrigerated medication is stored in the health office. - Required medications will be taken on field trips. - The School Nurse will administer medication according to physician/parent instructions.
+In the event that the School Nurse cannot be present a trained staff member will administer the medication. - · Medication administration is documented. - · A parent/guardian will be notified if prn (as needed) medications are administered. - The School Nurse or trained staff will administer auto-injectable epinephrine such as EpiPen in a lifethreatening situation.
+911 will be called immediately. - · Unused medication will be released to a parent/guardian only. - · Unclaimed medication will be destroyed at the end of the school year.